jallanxjallan/onemanairforce/adaptation/stories/im_the_captain.md

 ---
+category: past
+date: 15 June 1948
+status: expand
 title: Im The Captain
-date: 15 June 1948
-status: new

 ---

-During the Soekarno tour In mid June 1948, Bob refuses Soekarno's order to land on unsafe airfield.
+During the Soekarno tour, Bob refuses Soekarno's order to land on unsafe airfield.
 Soekarno is annoyed, but then commends Bob for standing up to him.